 In North Reading, a lot of people use the train to get to work every day though North Reading is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call North Reading home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Reading residents report their race to be White, followed by Asian.
-Important ancestries of people in North Reading include Italian, English, German, and French .
+Important ancestries of people in North Reading include Italian, English, French , and German.

 The most common language spoken in North Reading is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Other Asian languages and French.